matheuscteo/fileWatcher/README.md

 - **Observer**: Listens for file system events
 - **FileWatcher**: Tracks file checksum and data

 That's the inferface between the API and the file watcher layer.
-It has quick access to the current checksum for a given file being watched (when we start pooling we should avoid ready the file at every request).
+It has quick access to the current checksum for a given file being watched (when we start polling we should avoid ready the file at every request).
 We keep the observer to stop the watchdog upon request.
 I still need to improve the stopping of the observer.

 The manager structure looks like this: